Explained: Why anti-defection law won't apply to Goa Congress MLAs

 No decision yet on Goa cabinet reshuffle, says CM Pramod Sawant

 A group of ten Goa Congress MLAs merged with the Bharatiya Janata Party (BJP).
-The Congress strength in 40 member Goa Assembly was 15 before defection and not would be reduced to 5.
+The Congress strength in 40-member Goa Assembly was 15 before defection and it would now be reduced to 5.

 The anti-defection law, added to the Constitution as the Tenth Schedule by the 52nd amendment during Rajiv Gandhi's tenure as the Prime Minister in 1985, makes it mandatory that two-thirds of the strength of a party should agree for a 'merger'.